-Airports are a composite data structure including common properties in their data model as well as a list of runways, which are described in the next chapter.
+Airports are a composite data structure because beside the common properties their data model also contains a list of runways, which are described in the next chapter.

 An airport typically also has a radio navigation aid.
 The data model thus has properties for the airport navigation aid ID and frequency.